won-j/326_621a-2018fall/README.md

 ## Announcements

+* 2018-11-21: Cloud teaching server is back!
+* 2018-11-20: Homework 3 deadline is extended due to technical problems.
 * 2018-11-19: Homework 4 is announced.
 * 2018-11-01: Homework 3 is announced.
 * 2018-10-14: Homework 2 is announced.